epurpur/1Science-1Figr-Code-Sharing/README.md

 code.
 Otherwise you'll have to change the file paths at the beginning of each function to read to the new working directory.

 Now that you've formatted the data correctly, you should be able to "plug and play" all existing functions.
+Documentation of function will be improving with time.
+The function names are an attempt to be descriptive.
+But if you are unclear, hopefully running a function will make it more clear.